MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 Select the investigation priority score for an alert or an activity to view the evidence that explains how Defender for Cloud Apps scored the activity.

 > [!NOTE]
-> We're gradually retiring the [**Investigation priority score increase**](investigate-anomaly-alerts.md#investigation-priority-score-increase-preview) alert from Microsoft Defender for Cloud Apps by July 2024.
+> We're gradually retiring the [**Investigation priority score increase**](investigate-anomaly-alerts.md#investigation-priority-score-increase-preview) alert from Microsoft Defender for Cloud Apps by August 2024.
 The investigation priority score and the procedure described in this article are not affected by this change.
 >
 > For more information, see [Investigation priority score increase deprecation timeline](investigate-anomaly-alerts.md#deprecation-timeline).